Skip to Main content

 Suck on ice chips if nausea makes it hard to drink

-As your appetite comes back and you are hungry for food, start first with bland and easy-to-digest foods such as bananas, apples, toast, and plain rice – avoid anything spicy or heavy.
+As your appetite returns and you are hungry for food, start with bland and easy-to-digest foods such as bananas, apples, toast, and plain rice – avoid anything spicy or heavy.

 Bacteria

 Antibiotics are used to treat bacterial infections.
-Some bacteria become resistant to antibiotics causing difficulty treating the infection.
+Some bacteria become resistant to antibiotics, causing difficulty treating the infection.
 You should never use an antibiotic to treat a viral infection.
-How a person uses antibiotics can affect how well that antibiotic works for them and other people in the future.
+How a person uses antibiotics can affect how well that antibiotic works for them and others in the future.

 Viruses